Congressional District # 06

 System performance is being evaluated on reductions in contaminant concentrations from baseline conditions established immediately prior to system startup.
 Data is collected during system operation to characterize process streams and evaluate the performance of the source mass reduction system.
 Process data is used to calculate system operating efficiencies and support regulatory decision making.
 Target reductions are a 75 percent reduction in groundwater influent concentrations measured at the extraction wells, and a 60 to 75 percent reduction in contaminant concentration leaving the Bosch property, measured at monitoring wells selected for this purpose.
 Current estimates indicate the system will run 12 to 14 years prior to shutdown, and potentially remove 36,000 to 46,000 pounds of source material.
 When target reductions are reached, Bosch may petition U.S. EPA for authorization to shut the system down.

-Long-term protectiveness will depend upon the following: (1) reducing contaminant loading from the source of the western plume to augment the effectiveness of natural attenuation through groundwater extraction and treatment; (2) maintaining and strengthening, if necessary, the ICs that restrict access to potentially contaminated groundwater; (3) implementing additional contingent remedial actions if compliance criteria are exceeded; and (4) monitoring the site until remedial standards are achieved.
+The following measures must be taken in order to ensure protectiveness in the long term: (1) continued reduction in contaminant loading from the source of the western plume to support the effectiveness of natural attenuation, (2) evaluating the existing ICs and developing an Institutional Control Implementation and Assurance Plan (ICIAP) that incorporates the results of the evaluation and prepares any additional IC activities needed for long-term stewardship, (3) implementing additional contingent remedial actions if compliance criteria are exceeded, and (4) effectively monitoring the site until remedial standards are achieved.

 ContactsRemedial Project Manager, U.S. EPA